 The good news is that pollution controls are feasible, cost-effective and replicable.
 The most effective strategies control pollution at its source.
 In many countries, lead has been removed from gasoline, industrial discharges to air and water have been controlled and highly toxic pesticides have been replaced by safer substitutes.
 These actions provide a blueprint that can be transferred and replicated globally.

 Despite its importance and preventability, environmental pollution has not received the priority it merits in the international development agenda.
 Solving the pollution problem requires us to measure and demonstrate its true costs, and the benefits of addressing it now.
 With that information in hand, world leaders can explain and justify actions to solve the problem for current and future generations.

-The Global Commission on Pollution and Health addresses the full health and economic costs of air, water and soil pollution.
+The Lancet Commission on Pollution and Health addresses the full health and economic costs of air, water and soil pollution.
 Through analyses of existing and emerging data, the Commission reveals pollution’s severe and underreported contribution to the Global Burden of Disease.
 It uncovers the economic costs of pollution to low- and middle-income countries, and compares the costs of inaction to the costs of available solutions.
 It informs key decision makers around the world about the burden that pollution places on health and economic development, and about available pollution control solutions and strategies.
 The Commission brings pollution squarely into the international development agenda.

 In addition to publication in The Lancet, the Report findings were distributed widely through media outlets, reaching over 2 billion people and counting.
 The work of the Commission was also covered extensively through special partnerships with high-profile media organizations.
 The publication of the Report coincided with public events around the world highlighting pollution’s impacts.

-Core Team Leaders
+Lancet Commission on Pollution and Health: Core Team Leaders

 The work of the Commission is overseen by a Steering Committee composed of the following representatives: